Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 ---
 layout: post
-title: How to deploy hand made Wasm code in Fastly Compute@Edge (Work in progress).
+title: How to deploy hand made Wasm code in Fastly Compute@Edge.
 date: 2021-01-11 13:32:20 +0300
 description: How to deploy your first Fastly's Compute@Edge service ?
 How to deploy custom Wasm to it ? ... and a little bit of metaprogramming with Rust.